TobiasSekan/NetOdt/api.md

 ## Header and Footer

 ```
-// Set the header for the each page
+// Set the given content as header
 odtDocument.SetHeader("My header");

+// Set the given content with the given style as header
+odtDocument.SetHeader("My header", TextStyle.Center | TextStyle.Bold);

-// Set the footer for each page
+// Set the given content as footer
 odtDocument.SetFooter("My footer");

+// Set the given content with the given style as footer
+odtDocument.SetFooter("My footer", TextStyle.Right | TextStyle.Italic);
 ```

 ## Append unformatted values and text into the document